devopsarr/prowlarr-go/prowlarr/docs/QualityProfileSchemaApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1AppprofileSchemaRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAppprofileSchemaRequest struct via the builder pattern

 ### Return type